Installation guide

 Once you’re done on the boot menu, save your changes.
 How you do this depends on your BIOS or UEFI, but the instructions should be displayed right there on the screen or in a nearby tab.
 (If you’re not sure whether you’ve saved your changes correctly, you can always reboot your computer and go back into the boot menu to check whether it still reflects your changes.)
 Once your BIOS or UEFI is configured the way you want it, reboot your computer.
 This time, don’t press any special keys.
 Instead, let the BIOS or UEFI load and let your computer boot from your USB drive.
 If you’re successful in this step, after a few seconds you’ll be presented with the Qubes installer screen:

 From here, you can navigate the boot screen using the arrow keys on your keyboard.
 Pressing the “Tab” key will reveal options.
-You can choose one of three options:
+You can choose one of five options:

 Select the option to test this media and install Qubes OS.